Police Volunteer Unit

 Latest News

-Cape Coral Police to hold Pi Day traffic operation
+Cape Coral Police Department to hold April 17th traffic operation

-The Cape Coral Police Department will be conducting a high visibility traffic enforcement on Thursday, March 14th (Pi Day).
-Operation "Drive Safe on Pi Day" will be from 7 AM to 5 PM.
-The goal of this operation is to reduce traffic crashes in the city.
-This is a...
+The Cape Coral Police Department will be conducting a traffic operation on Wednesday, April 17th (National Crawfish Day).
+Operation "Drive Safe On National Crawfish Day" will be from 7 AM to 5 PM and will focus on impaired driving and reducing traffic crashes in the...

-The Cape Coral Police Department conducted a traffic saturation on Tuesday, March 12, 2024, specifically targeting distracted driving.
-This operation was conducted citywide and resulted in twenty five citations.
-OPERATION TIME: 12:00 p.m.- 5:00p.m.
-TOTAL TRAFFIC...
+The Cape Coral Police Department conducted a traffic saturation on Monday, April 8, 2024, specifically targeting distracted driving.
+"Operation Don't Drive Intexicated" was conducted citywide and resulted in seventy five citations.
+OPERATION TIME: 10:00 a.m.- 3:00p.m....

-Speed and Aggressive Driving HVE Operation - Operation Driving with Care, Make Crashes Rare (March 11, 2024)- The Cape Coral Police Department conducted a traffic saturation (Operation Driving with Care, Make Crashes Rare) on March 11, 2024 specifically targeting...
+Speed and Aggressive Driving HVE Operation - Operation Stop Crashes Before they Stop You (April 2nd, 2024)- The Cape Coral Police Department conducted a traffic saturation (Operation Driving with Care, Make Crashes Rare) on March 29th, 2024 specifically targeting...